 The following diagram shows the steps involved in setting up transaction models.

-To view Transaction models that are already set up in Blueshift, click the Setup icon and click Transactions.
+To view Transaction models that are already set up in Blueshift, go to Customer Data > Transactions in the left navigation.

 Use the actions menu to View or Edit a Transaction model.